WERE YOU PASSED OVER AS TOO OLD FOR THE JOB?

 Age discrimination in the workplace happens every day throughout Florida.
-The workplace discrimination lawyers at the Feldman Legal Group are determined not to let employers get away with it.
+The aggressive workplace discrimination attorneys at the Feldman Legal Group are determined not to let employers get away with it.
 We will vigorously pursue your remedies under the law, whether you are seeking compensation or reinstatement to your job.

-If you believe you were passed over for employment or advancement because of your age, or otherwise discriminated against by an employer, contact us to explore your potential claims.
+If you believe you were passed over for employment or advancement because of your age, or otherwise discriminated against by an employer, contact our Tampa attorneys to explore your potential claims.
 We represent employees throughout the state of Florida.

 Workers over the age of 40 are specifically protected from discrimination and adverse employment actions (termination) under two federal laws: